How to Use the Family Medical Leave Act (FMLA) for Rehab

-The Family and Medical Leave Act (FMLA) is an important federal law that allows for unpaid leave and job protection of up to 12 weeks for people in a variety of situations.
+The Family Medical Leave Act (FMLA) is an important federal law that allows for unpaid leave and job protection of up to 12 weeks for people in a variety of situations.

 One of the situations that it covers is the treatment of a serious medical condition, which can include the treatment of a substance use disorder (SUD).